Freshsales Review 2026: Is It Worth Your Money? (Honest Take)

 | Enterprise | ~$59/user/month | Custom modules, dedicated manager, unlimited workflows |

-A few things worth flagging on pricing:
+A few things to know about pricing:

 Freshsales Pros